Michael-Cowie/Notes/Math/proofs/geometry/exterior_angle_theorem.md

 An exterior angle is formed by extending one side of the triangle beyond a vertex.
 The exterior angle is the angle between that extended side and the adjacent side.
 The two remote interior angles are the interior angles of the triangle that are not adjacent to the exterior angle (i.e., the ones at the other two vertices).

-In the example below, this states that the angle $ e $ will be equal to the sum of angle $ a $ and angle $ b $.
+In the example below, this states that the angle $e$ will be equal to the sum of angle $a$ and angle $b$.

 <div align='center'>
     <img src='./images/7.jpg'>